sourcegraph/cody/vscode/walkthroughs/chat.md

     />
 </video>

-Answer questions about both general programming topics and your specific codebase from right inside your editor.
-Cody knows about your local code and can learn from the code graph and documentation inside your organization to do just that.
+Answer questions about programming topics generally or your codebase specifically with Cody chat.
+Enable Cody’s “Enhanced Context” or tag specific files and symbols to refine your chat prompt.